scalabli/quo/docs/options.rst

 Optional Value
 --------------

-Providing the value to an option can be made optional, in which case providing only the option's flag without a value will either show a prompt or use its ``flag_value``.
+Providing the value to an app can be made optional, in which case providing only the app's flag without a value will either show a prompt or use its ``flag_value``.

-Setting ``is_flag=False, flag_value=value`` tells quo that the option can still be passed a value, but if only the flag is given the ``flag_value`` is used.
+Setting ``is_flag=False, flag_value=value`` tells quo that the app can still be passed a value, but if only the flag is given the ``flag_value`` is used.

 .. code-block:: python

     @quo.command()
-    @quo.option("--name", is_flag=False, flag_value="Flag", default="Default")
+    @quo.app("--name", is_flag=False, flag_value="Flag", default="Default")
     def hello(name):
         quo.echo(f"Hello, {name}!")